 Review the procedure with the patient.
-Inform him or her about the tests for which the samples are being collected and allow the patient to ask questions.
+Inform the patient about the tests for which the samples are being collected and allow the patient to ask questions.

-Please contact the laboratory if there is any doubt about the best sample to take or concerning the availability of a test.
+Please contact the laboratory on 01603288587 if there is any doubt about the best sample to take or concerning the availability of a test.